cfolog/CryptoTicker/README.md

 If a ticker symbol doesnt work, its due to the symbol being incorrect or krakens API not supporting it

 This is my first live project using Javascript with an API.
-LIkely inefficient
+  LIkely inefficient JS
+  Hardly responsive for mobile

+Just learning to use API's